 When you lose all your teeth, facial muscles can sag, making you look older.
 Dentures can help fill out the look of your face and profile.
 They can be made to look very close to your natural teeth so that your appearance does not alter much.
 Dentures may even enhance the look of your smile.

 New dentures may feel uncomfortable for a few weeks till you become familiar with them.
 The dentures may seem loose while the muscles of your cheek and tongue adapt and learn to keep them in place.
 It is not uncommon to encounter minor irritation or soreness.
 You might find that saliva flow momentarily increases.
 As your mouth grows accustomed to the dentures, these problems go away.
-Follow-up visits with Dr. Richard Boatman in the St. Louis area are needed after a denture is embedded so the fit can be examined and modified.
-If any problem continues, particularly irritation or soreness, be sure to consult Dr. Boatman’s office in the St. Louis area right away, so the team can take care of any issue that may arise.
+Follow-up visits with Dr. Richard Boatman and Dr. Jordan Spencer in the St. Louis area are needed after a denture is embedded so the fit can be examined and modified.
+If any problem continues, particularly irritation or soreness, be sure to consult Dr. Boatman and Dr. Spencer’s office in the St. Louis area right away, so the team can take care of any issue that may arise.

 Even if you use full dentures, you still need to practice comprehensive dental health.
 Brush your gums, tongue and roofing of your mouth every morning with a soft-bristled brush before you insert your dentures to promote circulation in your tissues and help eliminate plaque.

 If you have any concerns about your dentures, or if they stop fitting well or end up being harmed, contact your dentist.
 Make sure to set up regular dental examinations, too.
-Dr. Boatman will analyze your mouth to see if your dentures continue to fit properly.
+Dr. Boatman and Dr. Spencer will analyze your mouth to see if your dentures continue to fit properly.